 GERD (gastroesophageal reflux disease), an ulcer, or when stomach acid levels are in fact high, which would

 prohibit the use of acid-raising remedies.
 (See also "Calcium & Magnesium" for additional information on

 the causes for low stomach acid).

 As mentioned above, Bromelain, known for its anti-inflammatory and digestive support, may be another

 treatment remedy to help a low stomach acid environment - with or without reflux, but particularly when

-reflux is present, provided there are no contraindications to bromelain's mild blood-thinning properties.
+reflux is present, provided there are no contraindications to bromelain's moderate blood-thinning properties.